codebuddies/codebuddies/contributing.md

 Again, type this while you are in your branch.

+### What do I do when I'm ready to merge my fix or feature back into the main app?
 When you are ready to merge your branch back into the main app, [send a message to @linda on Slack](https://codebuddiesmeet.slack.com/messages/@linda/), and she will merge your changes into staging.
 Because everyone has commit privileges on this app, this is our alternative to using pull requests.

 @anbuselvan is working on integrating javascript; automated testing will be available soon in the `dev/testing` branch.

+### What are merge conflicts, and how do I resolve them?
+Merge conflicts come up when there is a conflict between code that you've written and code that other people have `git push`ed into your branch.

+Conflicts might also come up when you type `git merge staging` to merge in the changes from staging into your branch.

+If you see a conflict, don't panic!

-- If you are unfamiliar with how to resolve a merge conflict in git, you should read this: [https://githowto.com/resolving_conflicts](https://githowto.com/resolving_conflicts).
+If you are unfamiliar with how to resolve a merge conflict in git, you should read this: [https://githowto.com/resolving_conflicts](https://githowto.com/resolving_conflicts).

-A note on VIM for beginners: if you forget to include the commit message when you `git commit`, you'll be redirected to the VIM editor while you're in the terminal.
-Hit the `escape` key on your keyboard and then type `:wq` and `enter` on your keyboard to succcesfully finish the commit.
+In summary, the steps are:
+1. open up the file(s) with the conflict.
+2. Be sure to remove all traces of >>>>> , ======, and <<<<<< from the file.
+3. If you're unsure about a merge conflict, or would like to pair to solve it with someone else, ask in the #codebuddies-meta channel on Slack.
+4. Save the file after you've cleared up the conflict.
+5. `git add [filename]`.
+6. `git commit -m "message" [filename]`.
+7. You're done!
+Now you can continue to `git push` and `git pull` and `git merge staging` while you're inside your branch.

 ##Reminders: